A Look into: HTML5 Datalist

 You probably have experienced this kind of response somewhere on the Web: when you are typing in an input form, a list of suggestions appears at the bottom of the input.

-Over the years, we rely on JavaScript to create such a function.
-Today, we are able to do that with the new HTML5 <datalist> element.
-This HTML5 new element allows us to store a list of options that will be shown as the users type in the input.
+Over the years, we have relied on JavaScript to create such a function.
+Today, we can do that with the new HTML5 <datalist> element.
+This new HTML5 element allows us to store a list of options that will be shown as users type in the input.

 A Look into: HTML5 Placeholder Attribute